UbiquityRobotics/learn/support/mcb_pinouts_leds_and_user_power.md

 ## The 3.3V Onboard Power Regulator

 Starting with MCB version 5.2 we have an onboard 3.3V power regulator so that the 3.3V circuits do not have to use the 3.3V power from the Raspberry Pi.
 This is both a reliability enhancement as well as a way to have more 3.3V power even when a user uses a different CPU than the Raspberry Pi.
+We do not directly support usage of this supply for user circuits yet.

 There is an led that should be on whenever the board is powered up and that led is labeled 3.3V and is located about 2cm lower than the large white Main Power jack at the top of the board.